Periscope: A Robotic Camera System to Support Remote Physical Collaboration: The Periscope System

 \subsection{User Interactions and Autonomous Behaviors}

 We designed interactions for the helper and the worker that are augmented by autonomous robot behaviors based on the goals of \textit{versatility}, \textit{intuitivity}, and \textit{dual-user interactivity}.
-Below, we describe helper interactions, worker interactions, and autonomous behaviors afforded by the \textit{Periscope} system (see Figure \ref{fig:interactions} for illustrations).
+Below, we describe helper and worker interactions, and autonomous behaviors afforded by the \textit{Periscope} system.